smccracken/chocolatesculptress.com/_src/pages/about.md

 ---
 layout: layouts/article.njk
-title: How I Became a Chocolate Sculptress
+title: Becoming a Chocolate Sculptress
-summary: I recently went back to school to earn my teaching license for K-12 art education.
+summary: I recently [went back to school](https://www.emilymccracken.com "Emily McCracken Artist Website") to earn my teaching license for K-12 art education.
 My art teachers always had a profound impact on me and their guideance is what eventually led me to be able to make art out of chocolate.
 Now I'm hoping I can help kids find their creative spark.
 permalink: /about/
 eleventyNavigation:
   key: About